-The term “bandwagon” literally refers to a wagon that carries the band for a circus.
+The literal meaning of the word “bandwagon” is a wagon that carries the band for a circus.
 P.T.
 Barnum, predictably, coined the term.
-Today, however, when English speakers use this term, they aren’t talking about musical transportation.
+Today, however, when English speakers use this word, they aren’t talking about musical transportation.

 5. Ballpark Figure

 Although sometimes used interchangeably with the word “intuition,” insight is a concept of its own.
-Difficult even for native speakers to define, “intuition” refers to a deep understanding of a concept or idea, typically obtained through considerable study.
-“Insight” often implies a flash of inspiration, and the person who gains insight may not know exactly how s/he came to acquire it.
+Difficult even for native speakers to define, “insight” refers to a deep understanding of a concept or idea, typically obtained through considerable study.
+“Intuition” often implies a flash of inspiration, and the person who gains intuition may not know exactly how s/he came to acquire it.

-Given the ineffability of this idea in English, it’s no wonder that it can cause confusion when translated into other languages.
+Given the ineffability of this word in English, it’s no wonder that it can cause confusion when translated into other languages.